 Magento tutorial for beginners

 E-commerce is an enormous business sphere that includes not only a solid understanding of the main selling principles but also requires a powerful platform to sell with.
 The success of the business directly depends on the webstore and how customers can use it.
 Thus, merchants have to face multiple challenges starting with choosing the software and ending with specific store settings.
 We've prepared the Magento for dummies guide so let’s find out how to set up a successful business by learning a top-rated Magento 2 platform from scratch.
 Let's start our Magento online training:

-Before starting our step-by-step tutorial for Magento 2 beginners, let’s learn what Magento is and why vendors prefer this platform to others:
+Before starting our store tutorial for Magento 2 beginners, let’s learn what Magento is and why vendors prefer this platform to others:

 What Is Magento?